A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Findings per Knowledge Area ( )

 \subsection{SE Economics}

-The KA \economics is not one of the most popular; a total of nine courses have a focus on this KA.
+The KA \economics is not popular; only nine courses have a focus on this KA.
 These are taught across seven universities, although one (\UU) has a prevalence with three courses.
 Two courses are taught at the \bachelor level, the other seven are at the \master level.
 Furthermore, two of the \master courses are seminars, indicating that this is a topic that is still less mature when it comes to its teaching in higher education (although this is a well established topic in industry).
 Six of the nice courses are part of a SE-specific track.

+\finding{\economics is the least popular KA in our analysis.
+This aligns with the early observations by Barry Boehm~\cite{boehm2000software} and the limited embedding in standard curricula; the 2014 ACM SE curriculum recommendations indicate a total of \textit{only} eight hours for this KA~\cite{ardis2015se}.}

-Analysing the most frequent keywords in the course descriptions (\autoref{fig:topics-economics}), we see `software' appearing as the top, unsurprisingly.
+Analysing the most frequent keywords in the course descriptions (\autoref{tab:top-words-2}, fourth column), we see `software' appearing as the top, unsurprisingly.
 The following keywords, with the exception of `development', are more interesting: they refer to `product', `management', `software product', `software ecosystem', and `business'.
 These have clear links to research domains that are highly linked to industrial needs, including software production~\cite{xu2007concepts}, software business~\cite{cusumano2008changing}, and software ecosystems~\cite{manikas2013software}.